Learn how to fetch and monitor user positions on Aave v4.

 Position balances: supplied amounts, collateral amounts, debt amounts, net balances

-Yield information: supply APY, borrow APY, net APY
+Yield information: supply APY, borrow APY, net APY, net interests

 Performance data: net balance percentage changes over time